 Loren Steffy, Houston Chronicle (@lsteffy)

-Severin Borenstein, Professor of Economics and Public Policy, UC Berkeley (@energyclippings)
+Severin Borenstein, UC Berkeley (@energyclippings)

 Vaughn Cordle, Managing Partner, Airline Forecasts